 You can get involved as well, which we'll detail later, but first some background on the Aston story.

-• The best microphones for recording instrument, vocals and podcasts
+• The best microphones for recording: instruments, vocals and podcasts

 James Young, Phil Smith and Alan Gavin started Aston Microphones in 2015 after being largely responsible for the sE microphone brand to take root with their company Sonic Distribution.
 But this time around, they had a completely different focus for their new mic brand.